 In IUI the healthy sperms are inserted into the female uterus during the egg release from the ovary for fertilization.
 The timing of IUI should be matched with a normal ovulation cycle or with fertility medication administration in case of abnormality of the cycle.

 Surgical intervention helps to restore fertility in case of uterine problems.
 Hysteroscopic surgery is recommended for treating endometrial polyp development in the uterine wall or the development of intrauterine scar tissue.

 There are many advanced assisted reproductive technologies discovered with the advancement of reproductive medical technology.
 Experts recommend specific ART depending based on his/her findings from the patient’s condition.

-• Assisted hatching is a process in which the outer covering of embryo is released and then implanting it into the embryo lining.
+• Assisted hatching is a process in which the outer covering of the embryo is released and then implanting it into the embryo lining.

 • Donor egg and sperm is also an option for couples who have healthy egg or sperm-related problems.
-The collection and use of donor’s egg or sperm can be successfully conducted under the IVF process.
+The collection and use of the donor’s egg or sperm can be successfully conducted under the IVF process.

 • A gestational carrier is also an option for females who unable to bear and carry a pregnancy due to some serious health issue.